YoushaaMurhij/OFMPNet/README.md

 python3 tools/inference.py
 ```
 ## License:
-OFPOFMPNet TrajNet is released under MIT license (see [LICENSE](./LICENSE)).
+OFMPNet is released under MIT license (see [LICENSE](./LICENSE)).
 It is developed based on a forked version of STrajNet.
-We also used code from [OFPNet](https://github.com/YoushaaMurhij/OFPNet), and [FMFNet](https://github.com/YoushaaMurhij/FMFNet).
+We also used code from [OFPNet](https://github.com/YoushaaMurhij/OFPNet), [Swin-Transformer](https://github.com/microsoft/Swin-Transformer) and [FMFNet](https://github.com/YoushaaMurhij/FMFNet).

 ## Contact:
 Questions and suggestions are welcome! </br>